vengad-tech/MyResume/README.md

 ## WORK - AMAZON INC

-**Period**           :Jun 2014 – till date (approx. 4+ year’s experience) **Designation**      : SDE 2
+**Period**           :Jun 2014 – till date (approx. 4+ year’s experience)

+**Designation**      : SDE 2

 ### PROJECTS DONE AT AMAZON INC

 * Worked on Product Detail page team and authored product image API.
 It is currently serving millions of requests per day.
 * Authored widget in Amazon Product Detail page (from scratch) for collecting and processing data quality issues.
+* Holding couple of patent for rendering website adaptively based on customer's connectivity.
-* Mentored several interns as well as new joinee's
+* Mentored several interns as well as new joinee's.
+* Currently working on AWS Elastic search team(part of Amazon Web Services), where I worked on
+  * Enabling large cluster (supporting Petabytes of data) in Amazon Elastic search instances
+  * Making the service GDPR compliant
-* Currently working on AWS Elastic search team(part of Amazon web services), where I worked on enabling large cluster (supporting Petabytes of data) in Amazon Elastic search instances, designed and built system that delivers near real time query performance information to debug elasticsearch clusters.
+  * Designing and building system that delivers near real time query performance information to debug elasticsearch clusters.

 ## ACADEMIC ACHIEVEMENTS

-* •	Topper of the class for all semesters
+* Topper of the class for all semesters